yuki-oyama/tristan2025-website/content/venue/_index.md

 - Six buses will be arranged to transport participants to the tour destinations.
 - The buses will stop at the same bus stops as on the session days, **except for the venue and Yugaf Inn.
 The locations of those two are different from the session days.**
   Be sure to double-check your stop in [the bus map](access/bus_map.pdf).
 - Bus stops: 1.
-The Busena Terrace, 2.
+Bankoku Shinryokan (Venue), 2.
 Best Western Okinawa Kouki Beach Hotel, 3.
 Hotel Route Inn Nago, 4.
-Nago Shokuan mae bus stop, 5.
+Green Rich hotel, 5.
 Nago City Hall, 6.
 Hotel Yugaf Inn Okinawa,
 - As the tour includes a boat ride with a fixed departure time, **late arrivals will not be able to join the tour partway through.**
   We kindly ask all participants to gather at their nearest designated bus stop on time to avoid missing the tour.
 - Schedule
-  - The Busena Terrace (9:10) → Churaumi Aquarium (10:15)
+  - Bankoku Shinryokan (Venue) (9:10) → Churaumi Aquarium (10:15)
   - Best Western Okinawa Kouki Beach (8:50) → Churaumi Aquarium (10:15)
 - Please check the spreadsheet for real-time updates and a detailed timetable: